Generally, Phonic Phase 4, as described in Letters and Sounds (2007), relates to the blending of consonants at the beginning and end of simple words.

 WA09: Writing Activities for the Early Vowels Series has 46 photocopiable pages for the vowel spellings 'ee, oo (pool), ai, oa, y, ie, ay, ea' including a comprehension exercise for each story in this series.

-There are reading and writing packages for the Early Vowels Series and Tom and Bella Series 4 available here.
+There are reading and writing packages for the Rhyming CVC Series, Early Vowels Series, Tom and Bella Series 4 and the Combining Consonants Series are available here.